 South Africa’s wine-making tradition is an important part of the local culture and economy.
 It began in the 17th-century.
-The high-quality wine and magnificent landscapes of South African winelands attract thousands of tourists.
+High-quality wine and striking winelands landscapes attract thousands of tourists.

 “The first wine produced in South Africa was by Dutch explorer Jan van Riebeeck in 1659.”